hyperledger-archives/fabric/examples/chaincode/go/asset_management/README.md

 A possible work-flow could be the following:

-1. Bob is the owner of 'Picasso';
+1. Charlie is the owner of 'Picasso';
-2. Bob wants to transfer the ownership of 'Picasso' to Dave;
+2. Charlie wants to transfer the ownership of 'Picasso' to Dave;
-3. Bob obtains, via an out-of-band channel, a TCert of Dave, let us call this certificate *DaveCert*;
+3. Charlie obtains, via an out-of-band channel, a TCert of Dave, let us call this certificate *DaveCert*;
-4. Bob constructs an execute transaction, as described in *application-ACL.md*, to invoke the *transfer* function passing as parameters *('Picasso', DER(DaveCert))*.
+4. Charlie constructs an execute transaction, as described in *application-ACL.md*, to invoke the *transfer* function passing as parameters *('Picasso', DER(DaveCert))*.
-5. Bob submits the transaction to the fabric network.
+5. Charlie submits the transaction to the fabric network.

 ## *query(asset)*